donnemartin/system-design-primer/README.md

 ### Microservices

 Related to this discussion are [microservices](https://en.wikipedia.org/wiki/Microservices), which can be described as a suite of independently deployable, small, modular services.
-Each service runs a unique process and communicates through a well-definied, lightweight mechanism to serve a business goal. <sup><a href=https://smartbear.com/learn/api-design/what-are-microservices>1</a></sup>
+Each service runs a unique process and communicates through a well-defined, lightweight mechanism to serve a business goal. <sup><a href=https://smartbear.com/learn/api-design/what-are-microservices>1</a></sup>

 Pinterest, for example, could have the following microservices: user profile, follower, feed, search, photo upload, etc.